Looking for the best Thinkific alternative in the market?

 If you know how to code and wish to customize your course pages more, Teachery allows CSS and HTML.

 Once you create your course, you will see your course dashboard.
-Here, you can start inserting your lessons, building your landing page, and design.
-You can change the color of bars, text, buttons, and backgrounds of your online courses.
+You can start inserting your lessons, building your landing page, and designing.
+You can change their online courses’ color of bars, text, buttons, and courses.

 Teachery also allows you to pick your preferred font style, remove course progress, and add an image header.

-Other than your course page, you can also modify landing pages in Teachery.
+Other than your course page can also modify landing pages in Teachery.

 You can use your sales pages and free online courses to attract potential customers and introduce your paid courses to them.
 Unlike the other Thinkific alternatives, Teachery doesn’t have a built-in marketing tool, so you’ll need to use third-party sites to increase leads and build engagement with your audience.

 One thing that you should take advantage of is the affiliate program.
-Building partnerships is a great way to market your brand and online courses in Teachery.
+Building partnerships is great for marketing your brand and online courses in Teachery.

-Among the alternatives mentioned, I believe Teachery has the least to offer when it comes to integrations.
+Among the alternatives mentioned, I believe Teachery has the least to offer regarding integrations.
 You can access PayPal, MailChimp, ConvertKit, and Zapier, to name a few.

 But don’t worry!
 Zapier allows you to connect to other third-party sites, so you won’t feel that Teachery lacks integrations.

 Depending on your preference, you might love or hate the pricing plan of Teachery.
-Love it because you don’t need to stress yourself in choosing the right plan.
+I love it because you don’t need to stress yourself in choosing the right plan.
 Hate it because you cannot upgrade or downgrade it.